A version of this article appeared on PocketGamer. You can read it here.

 Available in five languages, each video told its own story of the viewer’s legacy with high-quality visuals and narration.
 Each video was truly data-driven, leveraging over 150 data points to give players insight into their performance, such as how they compared to other players.

 Players loved receiving their very own video.
 Following the launch, Plarium saw an increase in daily active users and Twitter share rates doubled.
-Better still, players received a referral link along with their personalized video, encouraging them to share the game with friends — which led to 100% more referrals.
+Better still, players received a referral link along with their personalised video, encouraging them to share the game with friends — which led to 100% more referrals.

 “This year’s campaign exceeded our expectations in terms of player engagement, referrals and creating a massive buzz on social media,” said Sergey Bragilevsky, Director of Growth at Plarium.
 “We are always striving to provide unique experiences for our fan base, and Idomoo helped us accomplish this.”